 Space opened up for the Chilean midfielder who clipped in a glorious, deep cross in which marksman Thomas Müller controlled with his back to goal before unleashing an outrageous overhead kick into the top corner of Darmstadt’s goal to send Die Roten fans into delirium.
 It was the moment of genius from Pep that the team craved and thus sparked the Rhine-Main visitors to chase a late equaliser, resulting in gaps opening up which were punished duly by the brilliant Robert Lewandowski to kill the game, 3-1 to the champions.

-German football has gained many new faces via the invention of Guardiola; who is a reference for all to study from.
+German football has gained many new faces via the invention of Guardiola, who is a reference for all to learn from.
 During his first 12 months in control at Munich, he injected Philipp Lahm with a new lease of life by converting him into a deep-lying midfielder as he detected natural leadership mannerisms as well as spectacular creation and reading of the game to stop and start moves for his companions in a more effective role.
 The then 30-year old was used in the defensive midfield position by Joachim Löw during the World Cup triumph, proving to be critical as a central figure.

-Before the arrival of Guardiola, Thomas Müller was a strong, physical athlete with a great eye for goal.
+Before the arrival of Guardiola, Müller was a strong, physical athlete with a great eye for goal.
 Having spent three seasons with the Spanish coach, the local boy is seen as the pin-up icon for aspiring hopefuls around the planet, especially in his homeland; from bustling his way through the Ster des Südens academy and into the first team at the budding age of 19 to being the all-round player that we see before us now.
 Highly intellectual tactically and more than capable of playing in numerous positions between the lines, Müller has adapted to Pep’s train of thought (that he admitted to have had difficulty adjusting to initially) and has remarkable ease when on the ball – cutting passes that require exquisite technical ability and tailoring his runs to perfection to meet crosses from wide areas.

 A new mentality circles in the air of German football.
-Jérôme Boateng and Mats Hummels are the leaders of the technically-astute defenders; seen caressing the ball to carry it forwards and link-up with play and this falls hand in hand with both their physical strength and intense nature of efficiency to make for a marvellous, football winning relationship where tactical intelligence meets fit and strong players that are technically ingenious; unrivalled for counter attacking football.
+Jérôme Boateng and Mats Hummels are the leaders of the technically-astute defenders; seen caressing the ball to carry it forwards and link-up with play and this falls hand in hand with both their physical strength and intense nature of efficiency to make for a marvellous, football winning relationship where tactical intelligence meets fit and strong players that are technically ingenious; unrivalled for counter-attacking football.
 The bursts are executed at ferocious paces, puncturing the defences of unprepared opponents.
 Demeanours and make-up consist of mental aptitude and with the addition of the patience and consciousness of international football bred into the world champions, footballing matters come first in this culture that refuses to accept second best;

 With free travel to games and ticket prices costing less than a pint of beer in a London pub, there is a rule (the 50+1 rule) within German football where 50 percent of shares, plus one, of every club are owned by the supporters.
 No club can be bought out by foreign investors with ‘four-year plans’ to make a quick buck, playing with the lives and emotions of the besotted, loyal supporters that will be there forever, no matter the damage done to their pockets.
 Adoring fans are permitted to drink on the terraces and stand if they wish to do so; stands are full of punters that live for the game and it makes for a captivating atmosphere in each and every stadium across the country.